loxdegio/archlinux-mirrorsort/README.md

-# archlinux-mirrorsort
+# Archlinux-mirrorsort

-This script is developed to order by download speed archlinux, antergos and manjaro mirrors.
+This script is developed to order by download speed archlinux, antergos and manjaro mirrors (only "all mirrors" version, see below).
-There are two versions: one with all types of mirrors (http+https) and one that filters only https mirrors, both save only the top 10 mirrors.
+There are two versions: one with all types of mirrors (http+https) that supports manjaro also and one that filters only https mirrors, both save only the top 10 mirrors (archlinux+antergos) or as if your config file is set (manjaro).
 In addiction the script also optimize the pacman databases.

 ## Installation